shokuninstudio/Dou/README.md

 4. Create additional nodes and connect them by dragging from the connection points
 5. Use the chat panel to analyse your notes with AI
 6. Save your project using File → Save Project
+7. Easy to remember controls.
+Double click to create or edit a text node.
+Right click to pan the canvas.
+Command/CTRL + or - to zoom in or out.

 ---
 *Dou by Shokunin Studio © 2025*